Perfect Options to Pet-proof Your Rental Property

 You might also want to include details about pet fees in your pet policy.
 For example, you can specify the extra amount your tenants must pay and how often they should.
 Moreover, you can include a pet ownership charge as part of the security deposit to cover any cleaning expenses or pet damage in apartments.

 Although additional pet fees are possible options for landlords who worry about maintaining apartments with pets, consider how waiving pet fees is a great idea to attract more tenants.
-With 69 million U.S. households owning a dog and 45.3 million owning a cat, it may be wise to think about this tenant concession before adopting pet fees as a pet-proofing option.
+With 69 million U.S. households owning a dog and 45.3 million owning a cat, it may be wise to consider this tenant concession before adopting pet fees as a pet-proofing option.

 Specify Limits on the Number of Pets

-Note that the statistics we presented so far about households owning pets count at least one animal.
+Note that the statistics we presented about households owning pets count at least one animal.
 Expect there to be families with multiple animals, which would mean more risk of pet damage in apartments, especially if the tenant is an irresponsible pet owner.

 Protect Floors With Heavy-duty Rugs

-In addition, area rugs can trap pet fur that might otherwise cover your floor and they are easy to replace if necessary.
+In addition, area rugs can trap pet fur that might otherwise cover your floor, and they are easy to replace if necessary.
 If you want to maximize a rug's lifespan, use outdoor rugs.
 Heavy-duty outdoor rugs are manufactured to withstand the elements, so they should be more durable and last longer indoors.

 Invest in Durable Flooring Options